vercel/next.js/docs/upgrading.md

 - Emotion
 - Relay

-In order to prioritize transforms that will help you adopt SWC please provide your `.babelrc` on [the feedback thread](https://github.com/vercel/next.js/discussions/30174).
+In order to prioritize transforms that will help you adopt SWC, please provide your `.babelrc` on [the feedback thread](https://github.com/vercel/next.js/discussions/30174).

 ### SWC replacing Terser for minification

-You can opt-in to replacing Terser with SWC for minifying JavaScript up to 7x faster using a flag in next.config.js:
+You can opt-in to replacing Terser with SWC for minifying JavaScript up to 7x faster using a flag in `next.config.js`:

 ```js
 module.exports = {